+Adopting a more global focus will help us break out of our domestic-market-oriented path dependency, which is particularly focused on pastoral based systems.
 Digital technology is also a key part of the agritech sector, allowing for 'weightless exports' to be a feature of the sector and helping overcome some the challenges of our geographic isolation.

-In addition, growing the New Zealand agritech sector will drive other major benefits for New Zealand:
+In addition to this primary objective, growing the New Zealand agritech sector will drive other major benefits for New Zealand: